peasejay/sublimetext_banister/README.md

 ![Nekromantikon's fully justified blocks of text](img/nekromantikon.png)

-Now, the most common response that I get when I bring up Banister's formatting of Nek is usually along the lines of "...yeah, so?".
-But due to some deep-seated personal character flaws, I started to become very interested in how Banister would have executed this.
+Now, the most common response that I get when I bring up Banister's formatting of Nek is usually along the lines of "...yeah, so?"
+But due to some deep-seated personal character flaws, I started to become very interested in how Banister would have executed this, and trying to find a software approach for replicating it.

-Here is the algorithm that would have been required to make this happen.
+Here is the algorithm that would have been required to make this happen:

     1. Count the characters on each line.
 Most lines in Nekromantikon 2 are 66 characters long.
     2. Where a line is a few characters LONGER than 66 characters: